resire02/capstone48_intro_to_microcontrollers/docs/lab-1/lab-1.md

 * Arduino IDE (Go to [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software) if not installed already)
 * DXCore support library
 * AVR64DD32 Curiosity Nano evaluation kit
-* Standard-A to Micro-B cable (or a Micro-AB cable) with data transfer support
+* Standard USB A to Micro USB cable (or a Micro-AB cable) with data transfer support [^1]

-Most USB cables support data transfer capabilities; however, if Arduino IDE is unable to locate the board, this usually indicates that the cable does not support data transfer.
+[^1] Most USB cables support data transfer capabilities; however, if Arduino IDE is unable to locate the board, this usually indicates that the cable does not support data transfer.

 ## Learning Objectives